With a little less than two months to wait, the Premier League fixtures were revealed last week which is always an exciting time for fans.

 The season plays out with United coming to town before a trip to Wolves and ending the season with Spurs at home – a final three games that will see many fans take a big gulp if points are needed.

 Not much is new, every other Premier League team are to be faced twice, but that would be far less interesting to describe it in such a way.
-City are already favorited to win this season as their third title, however, according to the majority of the betting sites it is way too early to predict that, as the season didn’t start yet, but It certainly increases the appetite for the brand new football season for all.
+City are already favorites to win their third title, however, it is way too early to predict.

 See you all in August when it all gets going again – it’s only been a month or so, but we’ve missed it!